officialbigcam/SevereWeatherPrep/README.md

 # This project is a work in progress developed with C# using .NET6 framework.
 This app uses the following features as required by the project requirements document:

--A loop that allows the user to enter commands and eventually exit the program -A list feature of the Procedure object that retrieves a value and displays to the user -(There is another list used in the Equipment class) -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado.
+-A master loop that allows the user to enter commands, start over, or exit the program -A list feature of the Procedure objects that retrieve a value and displays to the user -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado.
 This calculation returns a value to the user in the number of years it has been since then.
 -Three objects that inherit two properties from their parent class.
 See "Procedure"